MaksymYakushev/Microsoft-Stock-Time-Series-Analysis/README.md

 **Interpretation of the results:**

 The values of the Partial Autocorrelation Function indicate a first-order autoregressive process (AR(1)).
 Only the first lag is significant, which means that each observation depends solely on the previous value, not on more distant past values.

+## Building and analyzing the first-differenced series of the original data, plotting and correlogram